Maheshushir/Maheshushir/README.md

 - 👋 Hi, I’m @Maheshushir
-- 👀 I’m interested in Data Science and Data Analytics.
+- 👀 I’m interested in Data Science and deep learning.
 - 🌱 I’m currently learning Data science and Analytics with deep learning on Python , R language , MYSQL , MS Excel , Power BI , Tableau
 - 📫 How to reach me : Telegram - @GRIMREAPER47
 - 😄 Pronouns: whatever you say to a simple male